RatingRishu/Info-Hub/git-references/Live-Project-Github-Pages.md

 # Making the Angular Project Live

+# Install angular-cli-ghpages package
+ng add angular-cli-ghpages

+# Commit the changes after adding the package
+git add .
+git commit -m "Add angular-cli-ghpages package"

+# Push the changes to the remote repository
+git push

+# Go to GitHub repository settings > Pages
+# Update the source to 'main' branch and save

 # Build the Angular project with the base URL (replace with your GitHub Pages URL)
 ng build --base-href "https://YourUsername.github.io/YourRepository/"

 # Deploy the project to GitHub Pages
 npx angular-cli-ghpages --dir=dist/your-project

+# Go to GitHub repository settings > Pages
+# Update the source to 'gh-pages' branch and save

+# Your repository page is now live